atreyaj/mobileShop/README.md

 # The mobile groceries list
 A NativeScript-built iOS and Android app for managing shop items

-**Note**: This app was made for testing lovefield on mobile apps as a offline database option.
+**Note**: This app was made for testing lovefield on mobile apps as a offline api and database option.

 To test if the offline database works, i have setup a json.db in the **node-json-server** directory.
 To run it (And the entire project), you need to have _npm_ installed first, then install json-server using the command.